JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

   public subnets (if configured with `special = true`) will have access to VPC in the Centralized Router regional mesh.
 - If there are VPCs configured with centralized egress, other VPCs can be added with out having to be configured for centralized egress but it makes sense that it probably should and can easily opt-in.
+- It does not matter which subnet, private or public, has `special = true` set per AZ for VPC with `private = true`.
 - Isolated subnets within an AZ only has access to subnets with in the VPC across it's AZs but no access to or from other AZs in the mesh.

 ### Decentralized IPv6 Egress